antomor/relaying-services-sdk-dapp/README.md

 4. Open a browser and navigate to http://localhost:3000

-## Runnig the sample dApp as a Docker container
+## Running the sample dApp as a Docker container

 You can run the sample dApp as a Docker container.
 Docker and Docker compose should be installed.
 The steps are the same as indicated [here](#running-the-sample-dapp).
 The difference is in the step 2.
 Instead of npm start, run this: